-Landscaping has been designed to balance aesthetic, water use and security objectives.
-Project frontage landscaping will consist of Hybrid Fan Palms and Blue Palo Verde, along with low level plantings and wrought iron or tubular steel fencing to visually enhance, protect and blend the cultivation facility into its surroundings while also promoting visibility by law enforcement vehicles from the street.
-The balance of the cultivation facility will be landscaped with drought-tolerant ground cover plants as approved by the City of Desert Hot Springs.
+Landscaping will be designed to balance aesthetic, water use, and security objectives.
+Project frontage landscaping will consist of native and/or drought tolerant trees, along with low level plantings and wrought iron or tubular steel fencing to visually enhance, protect and blend the cultivation and processing facility into its surroundings while also promoting visibility by law enforcement vehicles from the street.
+The balance of the cultivation and processing facility will be landscaped with drought-tolerant ground cover plants as approved by the City of Desert Hot Springs.
 Landscaping will also include large drought-tolerant flowering trees and shrubs typically found in the region.
 Plant irrigation will use drip or micro-spray applicators to avoid overwatering and promote water efficiency.

-Security measures have been thoroughly incorporated into the project design.
+Security measures have been incorporated into the project design.
 The site is proposed to be enclosed within perimeter security fencing.
-Gated entry/exit drives will control vehicular access onto and off of the property.
+A gated entry/exit drive will control vehicular access onto and off of the property.
 Security cameras will be mounted on all exterior doors, perimeter fencing and entry gates.
 A more detailed, comprehensive security plan is required by the City during the regulatory permit phase.
 This will include specific locations and areas of coverage by security cameras; location of audible interior and exterior alarms; location of exterior lighting; name and contact information of Security Company monitoring the site and any additional information required by the City.

 Proposed circulation and parking will be consistent with City parking standards.
-Off-Street parking standards for Medical Marijuana Cultivation uses are not specifically defined in the City Zoning Code.
-Therefore, City staff has applied parking rations for similar uses including Office (1 space per 250 square feet), processing (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet are utilized), resulting in a requirement of 13 total parking spaces.
-The Project proposes to provide 19 parking spaces, two of which are designated as ADA parking stalls.
-Ingress and egress to the site will be provided from Palomar Lane.
-The entries will be monitored by onsite security personal.
+Off-Street parking standards for Medical Marijuana Cultivation and processing uses are not specifically defined in the City Zoning Code.
+Therefore, City staff has applied parking ratios for similar uses including Office (1 space per 250 square feet), processing (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet are utilized), resulting in a requirement of 75 total parking spaces.
+In total, the project proposes to provide 75 parking spaces, 10 of which are designated as ADA parking stalls.
+Ingress and egress to the site will be provided from Little Morongo Road.
+The entry will be monitored by onsite security personal.
 Controlled access keyed entry system such as a Knox box will be available for emergency access by use of police and fire personnel.

 Individual operations would be similar to that of a standard wholesale nursery without onsite sales.
 There will be no general public access to the facility at any time.
-When fully staffed, the facility could generate approximately 13 employees with a normal work week of approximately 40 hours.
-These roles will include oversight, compliance reporting, general cultivation, and processing.
 Operational hours will be in compliance with City ordinances and regulations.
 Security cameras will be monitored and supplemented with onsite security staff to be in full compliance with local ordinances.
 All staff will be subject to thorough background checks as per City regulations.

-All processing activities will take place within the interiors of the proposed building including propagation, curing, processing, potting, transplanting and shipping.
-Other uses may include extracting oils from the Cannabis plants using Fire Department approved CO_2 equipment.
-The finished product will be packaged and loaded onto delivery trucks within secured, enclosed areas located within each cultivation building.
+All activities will take place within the interiors of the proposed building, including propagation, curing, processing, potting, transplanting and shipping.
+Other uses may include extracting oils from the Cannabis plants using Fire Department approved $CO_2$ equipment.
+The finished product will be packaged and loaded onto delivery trucks within secured, enclosed areas located within each building.